kkname/direc-lab-website/content/authors/janghwan-suk/_index.md

 user_groups:
   - Ph.D.
 Students
 ---
 Janghwan Suk is a Ph.D. student in the Department of Construction Science at Texas A&M University.
-His research focuses on advanced project management, construction sensing and analytics, and virtual reality applications in construction.
+His research focuses on advanced project management and control, sensing and data analytics for construction, virtual reality-based construction management.advanced project management, construction sensing and analytics, and virtual reality applications in construction.